 In 2015, vehicular crashes involving at least one large truck or bus were involved in an estimated 6,263,000 nonfatal crashes and killed 3,838 people in the United States.

-Following a collision involving a commercial truck or bus, it is important that an injured person take certain steps as quickly as possible to best preserve their rights.
+Following a collision involving a commercial truck or bus, and really any vehicle with an airbag, it is important that an injured person take certain steps as quickly as possible to best preserve their rights.
 Indeed, in an ironic twist on the pejorative term “ambulance chaser” some insurers and defense law firms have rapid response teams designed to get to truck and bus collision scenes before the vehicles are cleared from the scene.
 These defense insurers/firms – in their effort to limit their legal exposure — know the value of seeing the scene with their own eyes, taking photos of the scene from the perspectives that put their employers in the best possible light and quickly identifying percipient witnesses.
 Of course, these corporations usually have an enormous advantage over an injured party.
 First, they are not injured and on the way to the hospital.
 Second, they have other people to begin the “risk management” process.
 Nonetheless, the sooner an injured party gets counsel working on their behalf, the better.